kofifus/New/README.md

 ## Caviets ##

- - constructor has to be defined with ctor.ctor so as to be known to 'New', a bit ugly but easy enough
+ - constructor has to be defined with ctor.ctor so that 'New' can call it with the right arguments, a bit ugly but easy enough

  - The way the code is ATM there is not much support for inheritance, but I'm sure this can be added quite easily.
 Personally I am trying to avoid inheritance in favor of composition.